Executive Master of Public Administration

 Upon completion of the Executive MPA, students will be able to:

-- Provide the leadership and organizational skills necessary to effectively manage change, quality, productivity, and diversity in public service and non profit organizations;
+- Provide the leadership and organizational skills necessary to effectively and efficiently manage change, productivity, and diversity in public service and non-profit organizations;

-- Critically but constructively analyze and evaluate public policies and programs within dynamic political contexts at local, national, and international levels of governance;
+- Critically but constructively analyze and evaluate public policies and programs within dynamic political, economic, environmental, and social contexts at municipal, state, national, and international levels of governance;

-- Develop collaborative professional relationships and partnerships with consideration for the legal, ethical, and moral constraints that influence the management of public service and non-profit organizations; and
+- Develop collaborative professional relationships and partnerships with consideration for the legal, ethical, and moral influences that affect governmental, non-governmental, and business organizations; and

-- Synthesize knowledge from the discipline of public administration to form a solid intellectual basis for their professional practice.
+- Synthesize and apply knowledge from the scholarships on public affairs, policy, and administration to form a solid intellectual basis for professional practice and action.

 Tuition varies for other courses.
 See Tuition & Fees for details.